hawkins/resume/README.md

 The root folder contains the actual source code for the resume.

-`compile.sh` is the script I run to compile this on my mac.
+`compile.sh` is the script I run to compile this on my mac and windows box.
 It removes old resumes, compiles the new one, and names it properly.
-Super simple.
+Super primitive.

 `resule.cls` and `resume.tex` are the source files for my resume.

+The `.pdf` file is my actual resume.
+On the master branch, that's the latest public version at all times.

 ### `/app`

 The `/app` folder is home to the Node.js web app used to redirect users to the latest resume's download link upon visiting it.
 Basically, it...

-- Queries GitHub for files at `hawkins/resume`
+* Queries GitHub for files at `hawkins/resume`
-- Looks for `files` with extension `.pdf` and `resume` (case-insensitive) in the file name
+* Looks for `files` with extension `.pdf` and `resume` (case-insensitive) in the file name
-- Redirects users to the download link for the file
+* Redirects users to the download link for the file

 So, when a user visits the web app, they'll just simply download my resume (and most browsers would then close the tab, too).
 This is super handy, because I can deploy this to a site (say, [`hawkins-resume.now.sh`](https://hawkins-resume.now.sh) and then send this link to recruiters or add it to my website and it will always reference the most recent version of my resume, since I always commit this to the master branch.